Hiugo15/AIDI1002_final_project/README.md

 This project uses real images obtained from Google Image https://storage.googleapis.com/openimages/web/index.html Instructions to download images can be located in https://sharmaji27.medium.com/easiest-way-to-download-data-from-the-open-image-dataset-553dccfb92d8

-To replicate this results use the datasets contained in this repository and store them in your local device A Hugging face Access token is necessary to access to the Stable Diffusion model, once created, write it in cell 3 of StableDiffusion_Gen.ipynb
+To replicate the results of this project use the datasets contained in this repository and store them in your local device, run the code in Scoring_LOCAL_ownDataset.ipynb
+To generate your own images, a Hugging face Access token is necessary to access to the Stable Diffusion model, once created, write it in cell 3 of StableDiffusion_Gen.ipynb

 In order to replicate the results of the original paper, find the datasets used in https://drive.google.com/file/d/16BXO1fgN08UGLLeA5ZNU9bhwAkcAOdci/view and run the code in Scoring_LOCAL.ipynb, this is a light version of the code used in the original paper, adapted to be used in a Jupyter notebook environment and local device storage